 Manufacturers today face an existential crisis.
 The pandemic that triggered a much-anticipated recession that became a catalyst for change.
 Manufacturers today understand that in such a competitive environment, customer centricity is the key to gaining and retaining customers.
 Manufacturers can no longer rely on product centricity or engage in race-to-the-bottom-price-wars.

 Becoming customer-centric involves the entire organization, and it should start with the areas that have the biggest impact on the customer experience: the buying journey.
-A smooth, uncomplicated, and fast buying journey is 3X more likely to increase the final deal size (Gartner) and it is the building block to a long and trusting relationship.
+A smooth, uncomplicated and fast buying journey increases the likelihood of a final deal (Gartner) and is the cornerstone for a long and trusting relationship.

 The technological barriers that prevented manufacturers from offering a superior buying journey, no longer exist.
 Manufacturers need to fill in the gaps by embracing digital technologies for the benefit of the customer.
-Ensuring that the customer needs are met can also ensure a sustainable future for manufacturers.
+Meeting customer needs can also ensure a sustainable future for manufacturers.

 This article was first published by Mateo Bornico, CPQ enthusiast at Tacton, on the Tacton CPQ blog.